jei3m/scribe-ai/README.md

 # ScribeAI
 ![scribe](https://github.com/user-attachments/assets/a82d7b24-848a-4b20-8f27-39060a1df894)

+### Note: `Due to the recent changes of Firebase's free tier, this project is no longer actively maintained.`

 ## Overview

 `ScribeAI` is a full-stack project that utilizes React JS for the frontend and Firebase for the backend.
 This application provides a platform for users to register, authenticate, and manage documents with the help of AI.
 Users can either chat with ScribeAI or select a portion of text in a document to have it analyzed by the AI.